simolus3/drift/docs/pages/docs/Other engines/web.md

 `db.exec(sql)`.
 If you need to delete your databases, there stored using local storage.
 You can clear all your data with `localStorage.clear()`.

-Web support is experimental at the moment, so please [report all issues](https://github.com/simolus3/drift/issues/new) you find.
+Web support is now stable, but please continue to [report all issues](https://github.com/simolus3/drift/issues/new) you find.

 ### Using IndexedDb